 These days, almost every printing house has a place called Finishing Artist.
-This is the one in charge to check out if all the documents are ready to be printed.
-They have to be more detailed than the designers.
-They have to do some things to be sure that the work is ready to print, without editing it too much.
+This is the one in charge of checking out if all the documents are ready to be printed.
+They have to be more detailed than the designers, and they have to do some things to ensure that the work is prepared to print without editing it too much.

-Before talking about the printing tips, you need to know the universal printing format.
+Before discussing the printing tips, you need to know the universal printing format.
 The format accepted worldwide is Adobe PDF, which means Portable Document Format.
-This is because basically, a PDF document always will look in the same way in any gadget you use.
+Basically, a PDF document always will look the same way in any gadget you use.

-The printing tips for graphic designers we’re going to talk about are basically finished art strategies.
+The printing tips for graphic designers we will talk about are basically finished art strategies.
 If you follow this advice, you will save a lot of money and time when you’re printing your work at home.

 Without anything left to say, these are the 5 tips:

 1. Convert The Document From RGB To CMYK

 RGB and CMYK are codes of colors, and they are used worldwide when you work on a computer.